CHRONIC PAIN CHAMPIONS

 7/8/2022

-Updated 12/1/22
+Updated 3/27/24

 Some people find medical cannabis helpful for chronic pain, especially in the short term, but there are questions about long-term effectiveness and safety.
 Cannabis wasn’t recommended by Mayo Clinic when I attended their Pain Rehabilitation Center in 2018 nor is it recommended by the International Association for the Study of Pain.

 A new systematic review and meta-analysis published November 28, 2022, in the Journal of the American Medical Association, suggests cannabis is no better at relieving pain than a placebo.
+And relying on any sort of passive treatment like medicines and supplements can create dependence on the agent - producing a sense of helplessness and reminding the user of the pain.

 I have found I don’t need medicine or supplements to manage my chronic pain.
 Of course, your experience may differ.
 I know mine did earlier in my pain journey.
-My relief came by changing how I think about, feel about, and behave around my pain with pain rehabilitation using self-management.
+My relief came by changing how I think about, feel about, and behave around the pain with pain rehabilitation using self-management.

 Learn more